Alliteration -Meaning, relevance and 36 examples

 IGBAJI U.C.https://igbajiugabi.com

-Igbaji Ugabi Chinwendu, a native of Ogoja in Cross River State, Nigeria, is a married individual blessed with children.
-As a Business Educator, he is profoundly interested in teaching and disseminating information.
+Igbaji Ugabi Chinwendu, from Cross River State, Nigeria.
+As a Business Educator, he is profoundly interested in teaching and managing business.
+Started blogging 2010 and officially 2013.
 He holds the esteemed positions of Chief Executive Officer (CEO) and Director at Freemanbiz Communication and Writers King LTD, demonstrating his leadership and expertise in the field.

 Leave a Reply